-In earlier societies surely there were enough real matter or social needs to generate conflicts.
+In earlier societies, surely there were enough real matter or social needs to generate conflicts.

-Why is mimesis assumption of Girard important?
+Why is the mimesis assumption of Girard important?

 The Scapegoat, sacrifice, and religious practices that result are likely candidates.